helpfulrobot/silverstripe-ecommerce/docs/en/Customising.md

 ## Sub modules

-Sub-modules provide additional functionality that remains separate from the main eCommerce module to keep the core code as minimal as possible.
+Sub-modules provide additional functionality that remains separate from the main e-commerce module to keep the core code as minimal as possible.

 When using a module, please make sure that it is intended to work with your version of e-commerce.

-Modules can be found [here](https://code.google.com/p/silverstripe-ecommerce/source/browse/#svn%2Fmodules).
+Modules can be found [here](https://code.google.com/p/silverstripe-e-commerce/source/browse/#svn%2Fmodules).

 If you are interested in developing your own sub-module, see [contributing](Contributing) docs.

-## Shipping & Tax Modifiers

-SimpleShippingModifier
-Allows you to choose different flat rates for different countries.

-WeightShippingModifier
-Requires entering a weight for each product.

-FlatTaxModifier

-TaxModifier

 ## Common Customisations

-Here a number of common customisations to the ecommerce module.
+Here a number of common customisations to the e-commerce module.

 ### Order form fields